 Please note that the website might not function correctly using an outdated browser.
 We recommend updating your browser or using another one.

-|Number of Information Security Incidents Reported to the Authorities, Sampo Group||2019||2018|
+|Information Security and Cybersecurity Incidents Reported to the Authorities, Sampo Group||2020||2019||2018|

-If has comprehensive information security and cybersecurity governance, including information security policies, standards, roles and responsibilities, defined controls, and reporting structures.
-Information security and cybersecurity at If are based on the company’s Information Security Policy and Information Security Standard, which are based on the ISO 27001 standard and express the minimum requirements for information security and cybersecurity that are expected to be met by each If Group company and relevant partners and suppliers, that are regularly assessed for risks and compliance.
+If has comprehensive information security and cybersecurity governance, including information security policies, standards, roles and responsibilities, defined controls, risk management, and reporting structures.
+The company’s Information Security Policy and Information Security Standards are based on the ISO 27001 standard and express the minimum requirements for information security and cybersecurity that are expected to be met by each If Group company and relevant partners and suppliers, which are regularly assessed for risks and compliance.
 Non-conformance may lead to disciplinary actions.

 If has procedures, such as due diligence in the selection process, contract requirements, and monitoring and review, to ensure information security in outsourced data processing.
 Before signing a contract with any third-party, If’s procurement and outsourcing processes ensure that risks are assessed, and relevant contractual security requirements are fulfilled.
-Supplier deliveries are followed up at delivery and governance forums.
+Supplier deliveries are followed up in delivery and governance forums.
 If continuously monitors its own and key suppliers’ security posture using a third-party service capable of alerting of security deviations and incidents.

 Before any new solutions are launched, and before changes in any critical applications or systems are made, an independent internal team of experts conducts security tests using a risk-based approach as a part of change management procedures.
-Security tests are also conducted regularly by specialized third party security testers.
+Security tests are also conducted regularly by specialized third-party security testers.

-At If, information security and cybersecurity audit activities are carried out on a subsidiary-level where these matters are considered and covered.
-However, If’s group-level Internal Audit performs audits regarding the governance of information security and cybersecurity annually.
-All audit activities are based on risk and targeted at different areas according to the internal audit activity plans.
+At If, information security and cybersecurity audit activities are carried out on a subsidiary-level, where these matters are considered and covered.
+However, the group-level Internal Audit of If performs audits regarding the governance of information security and cybersecurity annually.
+All audit activities are based on risk and are targeted at different areas, according to the internal audit activity plans.
 The plans are approved by the Board of Directors of each respective If subsidiary.
-As a part of statutory audits, General IT controls in all key systems involved in If’s financial reporting are audited annually by third party auditors.
-Independent reviews and audits over the past two years have confirmed that cybersecurity and resilience maturity at If is above the industry average.
+As a part of statutory audits, general IT controls in all key systems involved in If’s financial reporting are audited annually by third-party auditors.

 Each year, the Board of Directors approves the Information Security Policy and an IT contingency plan based on an updated IT risk assessment.
 A risk assessment of significant or critical operational IT risks, including cyber risk, is performed regularly, and in addition to the Board of Directors, it is reported to the Executive Board, the Risk Committee, and Topdanmark’s Compliance department.
 The day-to-day responsibility for information security and cybersecurity at Topdanmark lies with the CISO, who reports to the Vice President of Technology, Architecture and Security (VP TAM).
 VP TAM reports to the CTO on the Executive Board.

 Topdanmark uses several levels of security systems to prepare for information security and cybersecurity threats.
 For example, the company has invested in early warning and incident management technologies.
 Topdanmark also performs vulnerability assessments continuously, and tests new systems for weaknesses before they are put into production.
-To counteract business interruption caused by IT or cybercrime, Topdanmark has a comprehensive contingency plan to ensure that business can be re-established as soon as possible.
+To counteract business interruption caused by information security or cybercrime, Topdanmark has a comprehensive contingency plan to ensure that business can be re-established as soon as possible.

 Topdanmark’s IT systems are reviewed by external IT auditors in connection with the annual financial audits.
 This ensures that IT systems provide valid data for the annual report, and that Topdanmark complies with the information security and IT requirements set by the Danish FSA.